 - Development and validation of protocol-specific quality control (QC) assays

-- cGMP-compliant manufacturing of clinical-grade cell and/or tissue engineering products
+- FDA-compliant manufacturing of clinical-grade cell-based and/or tissue engineered and/or combination products

 Please contact us to discuss your specific needs.